ArcadeHustle/RingEdge_NoKey_softmod/README.md

 "海岛探险游戏机"
 http://www.haoyunlaigame.com/arc/view-119.html
-Totally NOT bootleg "Lost on Island of Tropics
+Totally NOT bootleg "Lost on Island of Tropics"

 "Island Adventure" is a joyful and thrilling shooting game, inheriting the system of the classic shooting game "Let's go jungle", with wonderful stories, compact plots and fun and simple operations to perform wonderfully And a thrilling trip to the island." http://m.amunion.com/product/247889.html